rchapman2000/ref-based-assembly-pipeline/README.md

 This script uses the AO field (Alternative allele appearances) to identify the **most prevalent alternative allele** (ACA in the previous example has an AO value of 310 and is thus the most prevalent).
 Also note that the **genotype field is removed** by this script as these values are not important for downstream processing.
 ## Installation

-To install this pipeline enter the following commands:
+To install this pipeline, enter the following commands:
 ```
 # Clone the repository
 git clone https://github.com/rchapman2000/ref-based-assembly-pipeline.git